ALA Essentials for Library Workers: Intellectual Freedom

 - Know the core policies related to intellectual freedom that your institution should follow

 Your purchase grants your library a one-year license to use this training for the number of users within your library that you’ve selected in the drop-down menu.
-For pricing on bulk registrations for multiple libraries, library systems, consortia, or licenses for over 125 users, please contact us at email@example.com.
+For pricing on bulk registrations for over 125 users, please contact us at email@example.com.

 Learn more about the ALA Essentials for Library Workers series by viewing this free informational webinar.